-Both tanks are ventilated by a ventilation line above the tanks into the rear of the mast.
-Fuel hoses are made of fabric-reinforced rubber.
+The tanks are ventilated by a ventilation line above the tanks leading through the midchannel directly to the outside.

 As an option, low fuel sensors may be installed.
 The LOW FUEL warning light is triggered as soon as 5 litres or less of useable fuel remain in the tank.